-It offers a general investment account and ISA but no pension at the moment.
-Moneyfarm’s mid-range level four portfolio has returned 10.5% annually on average for those investing under £50,000 and 9% for those above.
+It offers a general investment account, ISA and also a SIPP.
+Moneyfarm’s mid-range level four portfolio has returned 7.2% annually on average for those investing under £50,000 and 6.1% for those above.
 Read our full Moneyfarm review for more details, especially on their favourable performance and charges vs their peers.

 The signup process

 When signing up to evestor you first need to enter your email and will then be sent a registration link that will take you to the slick-looking evestor portal.
 This is where you will need to fill in your name and date of birth and create a password.

 You can then access your online dashboard, where you can view your account performance, documents and messages and book appointments with a financial adviser.
 There is a “Let’s get Started” link which will take you to three options, as shown below.
 These let you select getting advice, assessing your current pension or ISA for a transfer or just simply going straight into choosing one of its portfolios.

 What other services do they provide?